Wenner-Flöten, Singen Germany

 Karl August Grenser (1720 – 1807).
 A430/440 1-key, A430 6-key

 This is the identical early classical flute but at a higher pitch level and with interchangeable middle pieces that have extra keys.
-The keyed setup is appropriate for Beethoven and Mendelssohn but is often useful (arguably anachronistically) in Mozart and Haydn.
+The keyed setup is appropriate for Beethoven and Mendelssohn but is widely accepted as being indispensable in Mozart and Haydn as well.

 From the workshop of “S. Koch” dated 1835.
 Stephan Koch (1772-1828) A435-440 9.5-key